jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 In the next blog post in the series I'll show how to use `tmp-postgres` to diagnosis and fix performance problems in the queries under test.

-A major pain of database testing I have not addressed is how to build test data that has foreign key references when you don't care about the closure or connected relations.
+A major pain of database testing I have not addressed is how to build test data that has foreign key references.
 I'll have to come back to this after showing off `tmp-postgres`.